mozilla/version-control-tools/docs/hgmo/replication.rst

 writes go).
 When data is written to a Mercurial repository, that data or metadata is written into Kafka.

 On each mirror, a daemon is watching the Kafka topic.
-When it sees a replication event, it reacts to it and applies the data or performs actions that will apply the data.
+When a new message is written, it reacts to it.
+This typically involves applying data or performing some action in reaction to an upstream event.

 Each mirror operates independently of the leader.
 There is no direct signaling from leader to mirror when new data arrives.
 Instead, each consumer/daemon independently reacts to the availability of new data in Kafka.
-This reaction occurs practically instantaneously.
+This reaction occurs practically instantaneously, as clients are continuously polling and Kafka will send data to *subscribed* clients as soon as it arrives.

 A Kafka cluster requires a quorum of servers in order to acknowledge and thus accept writes.
 Pushes to Mercurial will fail if quorum is not